System FR as Foundations for Stainless: Examples of Program Verification and Termination Checking

 As an example, consider the list type as defined in Figure~\ref{fig:liblist}.
 We use $\tbigint$ to denote the type of integers (corresponding to Scala's BigInt in actual source code).
 The function {\tt filter} filters elements from a list, while {\tt count} counts the number of occurrences of an integer in the list.
 These two functions have no pre- or postconditions.
 The {\tt decreases} clauses specify that the functions terminate because the \emph{size} of the list decreases at each recursive call.

-Using these functions we define {\tt partition} in Figure~\ref{fig:partition}, which takes a list {\tt l} of natural numbers and partitions it according to a predicate {\tt p: $\tbigint \Rightarrow \tbool$}.
+Using these functions we define {\tt partition} in Figure~\ref{fig:partition}, which takes a list {\tt l} of integers and partitions it according to a predicate {\tt p: $\tbigint \Rightarrow \tbool$}.
 We prove in the postcondition that partitioning coincides with applying {\tt filter} to the list with {\tt p} and its negation.

 Figure~\ref{fig:partition-multiplicity} shows a theorem that {\tt partition} also preserves the multiplicity of each element.
 We use here {\tt count} to state the property, but we could have used multisets instead (a type which is natively supported in Stainless).
 The {\tt \bf holds} keyword is a shorthand for {\tt {\bf ensuring} \{ res => res \}}.
 The {\tt @induct} annotation instructs the system to add a recursive call to {\tt partitionMultiplicity} on the tail of {\tt l} when {\tt l} is not empty.
 This gives us access to the multiplicity property for the tail of {\tt l}, which the system can then use automatically to prove that the property holds for {\tt l} itself.
 This corresponds to a proof by induction on {\tt l}.